 The arched niche has some great features, beginning with task lighting and a concealed vent hood.
 The range is recessed so that all the cooking vapors and splatter are trapped and funneled up and out of the kitchen.
 The niche ceiling is also tiled, which makes for easy cleaning.

-Ample stone counter space plus a bank of drawers adds real functionality to the niche.
-Shallow condiment shelves are built in on each side and while I quibble with storing olive oil or spices in a location this hot, there can be no argument about the convenience of having a mini pantry so close by.
+Ample stone counter space plus a bank of drawers adds real functionality to the well-lit niche.
+Shallow condiment shelves are built in on each side and while I quibble with storing olive oil or spices in a location that gets hot, there can be no argument about the convenience of having a mini pantry so close by.
 Note the rustic stone shelves and elegant textured Greek key motif border tile.

-I often hear people refer to timeless kitchens, those which won’t date quickly.
+I often hear people refer to timeless kitchens — those which won’t date quickly.
 While appliances are usually the tipping point, having a kitchen with a color scheme as original as this one, and uncommonly fine tile brings it up to classic quality.

 Copy and Paste to Quick-Share this Post: http://bit.ly/I9thie